< < ST01 : ST02 : ST03 > >

 Physical Object Class Description

-Connected Vehicle Roadside Equipment Field 'Connected Vehicle Roadside Equipment' (CV RSE) represents the Connected Vehicle roadside devices that are used to send messages to, and receive messages from, nearby vehicles using Dedicated Short Range Communications (DSRC) or other alternative wireless communications technologies.
+Connected Vehicle Roadside Equipment Field 'Connected Vehicle Roadside Equipment' (CV RSE) represents the Connected Vehicle roadside devices (i.e., Roadside Units (RSUs)) equipped with short range wireless (SRW) communications technology, as well as any other supporting equipment that leverage the RSU and are not described by other objects (e.g., a local roadside processor).
+CVRSE are used to send messages to, and receive messages from, nearby vehicles and personal devices equipped with compatible communications technology.
 Communications with adjacent field equipment and back office centers that monitor and control the RSE are also supported.
 This device operates from a fixed position and may be permanently deployed or a portable device that is located temporarily in the vicinity of a traffic incident, road construction, or a special event.
 It includes a processor, data storage, and communications capabilities that support secure communications with passing vehicles, other field equipment, and centers.

 Driver Vehicle The 'Driver' represents the person that operates a vehicle on the roadway.
 Included are operators of private, transit, commercial, and emergency vehicles where the interactions are not particular to the type of vehicle (e.g., interactions supporting vehicle safety applications).
 The Driver originates driver requests and receives driver information that reflects the interactions which might be useful to all drivers, regardless of vehicle classification.
 Information and interactions which are unique to drivers of a specific vehicle type (e.g., fleet interactions with transit, commercial, or emergency vehicle drivers) are covered by separate objects.